Composable. Unlocking flexibility, simplicity and pace in the world of phygital retail.

 The modularisation of hardware in the store is critical to ensure the right tools are in place for the task at hand.
 Composable technologies are built and integrated natively, based on concepts of modularity and mobility.
 Simple, modular apps can deliver new functions to store staff and evolve when business priorities shift and customer journeys change.

-The days of heavyweight releases, training and change programs are increasingly being replaced with technologies that are light, simple and intuitive.
+The days of heavyweight releases, training and change programmes are increasingly being replaced with technologies that are light, simple and intuitive.

 We are increasingly witnessing forward-thinking retailers successfully putting simplified apps into the hands of their staff to deliver clienteling, point of sale, stock counts, order management and web lookups.
 These deliver better engagement from staff and faster returns on investment where it counts most.
 According to PwC, companies that invest in, and deliver, superior experiences to both consumers and employees can charge a premium of as much as 16% for their products and services.